SamCatherman/webpack2.0-starter/readme.md

 notes and thoughts:

 At its most basic level, aside from installing a few dependencies webpack seems incredibly simple to get started.
 I plan on exploring more of the features like hot reloading and SCSS compilation.

+11/16: Adding functionality through the webpack.config file seems to be a useful pattern.
+So far I've added watch, babel, and loaders for es6 and scss.